Donaupark

-The Donaupark is a 630,000 m^{2} park in Donaustadt, Vienna, Austria.
+The Donaupark (lit.
+Danube Park) is a 630,000 m^{2} park in Donaustadt, Vienna, Austria.
 Originally built on former wetlands between the New Danube and the Old Danube in Kaisermühlen, it was created for the 1964 Vienna International Garden Show and now sits adjacent to the UNO-City.

 History

 The area now occupied by Donaupark was originally the site of a landfill and two informal settlements, Bruckhaufen and Bretteldorf, which emerged in the early 20th century.
 Despite construction bans, both settlements expanded and faced conflicts with the city administration.
 Bruckhaufen was legalized in 1929, while Bretteldorf remained until its last residents were relocated by 1963 to allow for the expansion of the landfill.

 Following its rehabilitation, the site was identified as a potential recreational area due to its proximity to the city center, approximately 4 km away, and its location near the main traffic corridor at the Reichsbrücke.
 The City of Vienna decided to develop the area into a park as part of the 1964 Vienna International Garden Show.

 Donaupark was officially inaugurated on April 16, 1964, alongside the Donauturm (Danube Tower), as part of the garden show.
 The park also featured the Donauparkhalle, an indoor ice rink, as well as a chairlift and a narrow-gauge railway to transport visitors.
 While much of the original 1960s park infrastructure has disappeared, some elements, such as the railway, remain.

 In 1983, Pope John Paul II celebrated a holy mass during the Katholikentag on a 20-hectare section of Donaupark near the tower, now known as Papstwiese ("Pope's Meadow"), which was attended by approximately 300,000 people.
 For the occasion, a 40-meter-tall steel cross, the Papstkreuz, was erected.